 - 1/2 cup shea butter

-- 4 tbsp coconut oil
+- 4 tablespoons coconut oil

-- 4 tbsp zinc oxide
+- 4 tablespoons zinc oxide

-- 4 tbsp bentonite clay
+- 4 tbspatablespoons bentonite clay

-- 5 drops lavender or chamomile essential oil, optional
+- 5 drops lavender or chamomile essential oil optional

 Instructions